View without frames

-Library.
-In our searches, we often begin with a quick look at the library's catalogue for the latest books providing overviews and resource aids.
+(5) Libraries: In our searches, we often begin with a quick look at a library's catalogue for the latest books providing overviews and resource aids.
 We also look at periodical indexes.
 Many libraries have interlibrary loan and Internet connections.
 And good Reference Desk Librarians are worth their weight in gold.
 Many local college or university libraries allow non-campus members use of their services (sometimes for a small fee).

-Current Index of Journals in Education.
-This database links to journals that deal with education evaluation and policy studies; searchers use keywords.
-Access through major libraries; documents can be requested from document delivery sources.
-Some services are subscription-based.
+Directory of Open Access Scholarly Journals in Education.
+Provides links to journals that deal with education.
 Certain material can be accessed through the ERIC database (http://www.eric.ed.gov/)

-PsychInfo is a reference database published by the American Psychological Association (http://www.apa.org/psycinfo/).
+PsychInfo is a reference database published by the American Psychological Association.
+Local university libraries often have access to PsychInfo and the journals (many universities will provide services for non-affiliated patrons).
+PsychInfo is a reference database published by the American Psychological Association.
 Local university libraries often have access to PsychInfo and the journals (many universities will provide services for non-affiliated patrons).

-If you don't have a colleague to consult with, try our Consultation Cadre feature.
+If you don't have a colleague with whom to consult, try our Consulation Cadre.
 You can search for a cadre participant on our website.
-Just click on the search and quickfind link and go to the section on search our databases.
-Then select the cadre category in the selection box.
+Select the cadre category in the selection box.
 You can also narrow your search to a specific state using the selection box on the right side of the screen.
 Then type in a couple of keywords and press submit.
 If you don't find someone, then you might need to expand your search criteria.
 If you need any help, just contact the Center.

 You can also post a message on our Net Exchange message board.
 Just send a note to the Center and we'll post your request for assistance for others to see and respond to.

-And, of course, as needed, feel free to contact any of the many technical assistance centers (many of which are listed on our website in our Gateway to Links)
+And, of course, as needed, feel free to contact us and any of the many technical assistance centers (many of which are listed on our website in our Gateway to Links)